stassa/thelma/README.md

 The plan is to keep Thelma's interface and source code as straightforward and user-friendly as possible, sacrificing efficiency where necessary.
 That would make it more appropriate as an introductory system, to help teach interested beginners the basic concepts of MIL.
-This is in contrast with Metagol that is optimised for efficiency and speed, and should be preferred for applications that require efficiency.
+For applications that require efficiency and speed, Metagol should be preferred.

 Planned additional features include: an "experiment harness", comprising libraries for sampling, training, evaluation and logging; a MIL dataset